Checklist for Troubleshooting Digestive Problems (Start at the Top and Work Your Way Through)

 Calcium carbonate sludge or stones are a very common problem among pet rabbits and guinea pigs (and other small herbivores).
 Many assume that caclium is to blame and as a result most pets are on a low-calcium diet.
 This is dangerous and can lead to metabolic bone disease and may be the primary cause of aquired dental disease.
 Read more here.

 The fact that the sludge/stones are comprised of calcium carbonate is very diagnostic of what is actually happening.
-Increased levels of renal (urinary) carbonate is a clear sign of renal ammoniagenesis (it can also be caused by low potassium levels but this is very unlikely with pets).
+Increased levels of renal (urinary) carbonate is a clear sign of an unbalanced diet.

 The biggest difference that I have personally found between this food and others is the smell of the urine.
 It does not have a strong odor.

 We conducted an experiment.
 We had several bunnies in the rescue that had smelly litter boxes.
 So, we decided to try switching their pellets to all natural, soy-free, SHERWOOD.
 The results were clear… No more smelly boxes!!!
 So, if your bun’s got stinky poo, get some Sherwood food.
 Not to mention, bun will be much healthier too!